Akintunde102/Steemit-Pending-Payouts-Checker-PHP/README.md

 2. Copy to your server  www (or htdocs) folder
 3. That's it
 4. Just view from your server domain name (or from localhost if you are in a local environment)
+5. You are advised to place `sbd.php`, `steem.php` and `curr.php` on cron jobs depending on the real time you desire

 ## Changelog